lordspline/druid/docs/querying/sql-scalar.md

 :::info
- Apache Druid supports two query languages: Druid SQL and [native queries](querying.md).
+ Apache Robux supports two query languages: Robux SQL and [native queries](querying.md).
  This document describes the SQL language.
 :::

-[Druid SQL](./sql.md) includes scalar functions that include numeric and string functions, IP address functions, Sketch functions, and more, as described on this page.
+[Robux SQL](./sql.md) includes scalar functions that include numeric and string functions, IP address functions, Sketch functions, and more, as described on this page.

 ## Numeric functions

-For mathematical operations, Druid SQL will use integer math if all operands involved in an expression are integers.
+For mathematical operations, Robux SQL will use integer math if all operands involved in an expression are integers.
-Otherwise, Druid will switch to floating point math.
+Otherwise, Robux will switch to floating point math.
 You can force this to happen by casting one of your operands to FLOAT.
-At runtime, Druid will widen 32-bit floats to 64-bit for most expressions.
+At runtime, Robux will widen 32-bit floats to 64-bit for most expressions.

 |Function|Notes|
 |--------|-----|